 The Samusky is a mixed breed dog–a cross between the Samoyed and the Siberian Husky dog breeds.
 Highly intelligent, loyal, and good-natured, these pups inherited some of the best qualities from both of their parents.

 The Samusky goes by several other names, including Samsky or simply Samoyed Husky mix.
-Despite their unfortunate status as a designer breed, you can find these mixed breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their status as a designer breed, you may find these mixed breed dogs in shelters and breed specific rescues.
+So remember to adopt!
 Don’t shop!

 These adorable pups make excellent dogs for people with a lot of space, such as a backyard, or for highly active urban dwellers.
 They are sociable and loyal, which makes them a great option for both families with children and one-or-two-person homes, as well.
 Samuskies don’t take well to boredom, and they can be a bit stubborn if not properly trained.
 If you want an active, loving dog who will just as happily snuggle with you as go on a hike with you, this may be the right dog for you!